Panopto

 Panopto is an American multinational technology corporation headquartered in Pittsburgh, Pennsylvania.
+Panopto provides software for universities, training organizations and enterprise businesses to advance visual and auditory learning.

+Panopto's software is commonly used to advance knowledge dissemination through the creation of interactive visual and auditory learning segments based on lecture and meeting recording, avatar enabled video from flat content, screencasting, video streaming, and deep integration with Learning Management Systems and Learning Experience Platforms.

-Panopto provides software primarily for universities and enterprise businesses.
-Panopto's software is commonly used for lecture recording, screencasting, video streaming, and as video content management software, and is often used in remote work, e-learning, and corporate training and development environments.
+Panopto serves as a system of record for video and curated visual content via its video content management software, and is often used in remote work, e-learning, and corporate training and development environments.

 The company was founded as a spinout of Carnegie Mellon University (CMU) in 2007 by two of its professors, William Guttman and William Scherlis, in addition to Eric Burns and Brad Winney.

-The name of the company derives from the word 'panoptic', which is derived from Hellenistic Greek παν- (pan-), meaning 'all, wholly, entirely, altogether', and ὀπτός (optos), meaning 'seen, visible'.

 In 2021, Panopto was acquired by K1 Investment Management, a private equity firm in California.

+In October 2024, Panopto acquired Elai, an AI text-to-video platform that enables the creation of video content from static content using custom avatars and voice cloning technology.
+The acquisition, which won "Best M&A Deal Under $20M" in EdTech Chronicle's 2024 Best in Education Awards, expanded Panopto's capabilities in generative AI-powered content creation to drive more efficient and effective learning.

 History

 According to Burns, the idea for the company came to the founders in 2002 as the cost of storing video images on computer became cheaper than storing the same footage on videotape.
 Winney, as the founding CEO, and Guttman formally incorporated the company in 2007.
 Winney spearheaded the 'Socrates Project' whereby the company provided the software for free but charged for support.
 The company quickly signed up over 400 major universities (largely in the U.S.) allowing it to compete effectively with larger and better capitalized companies such as Echo 360 and Sonic Foundry.
 Panopto software has, since that point, offered the recording of university lectures and business presentations, the streaming of live events, the managing of video libraries, the capability of video search, and other knowledge management services.

 By 2008 over 100,000 lectures had been viewed via Panopto lecture capturing technology.
 In 2009 the company announced that it had partnered with Moodle's open source project to provide its lecture capturing software to over twenty million users worldwide.
 In 2010 Macmillan Publishers announced a partnership with Panopto to produce a software called Panopto Fusion, which allowed individual professors to utilize lecture capture software if their institutions had not yet partnered with the company.
 In 2011, Pearson Education announced it would sell Panopto products to its customer base.
 In addition to its lecture capturing software Focus, the company also offers tools that allow videos to be searched, viewed, and edited on the Internet.